yourexodus/marlainna-render-capstone-callbacks/myapp/README.md

-# Dash Default Template: MyDashApp
+# Dash Default Template: myapp

-Created on 2023-03-07 10:22:46.283762
+Created on 2023-03-07 13:54:50.479910

 Welcome to your [Plotly Dash](https://plotly.com/dash/) App!
-This is a template for your MyDashApp app.
+This is a template for your myapp app.

 See the [Dash Documentation](https://dash.plotly.com/introduction) for more information on how to get your app up and running.